Stoked-Embers/project-1/README.md

 # CS 454 Project 1

-This repo contains files for project 1.
+This repo contains files for project 1 screenshots are in the design.md.
 The project demonstrates deplying a simple Node.js app on an AWS instance.

 ###### Contents